jamerfort/hc-export-editor/README.md

 ### Option 3: Install the IPM/ZPM package

-Once the package is approved for ZPM, use `zpm` install the `hc-export-editor` package:
+Once the package is approved for ZPM, use `zpm` to install the `hc-export-editor` package:
 ```cls
 USER>zpm